 From family-run restaurants and grocery stores to professional services, tech startups, and retail shops, Chinese American–owned small businesses generate jobs, and bring cultural richness to their neighborhoods.
 Our volunteers particularly noticed the influence of Chinese Americans in the use of Traditional Chinese Medicine, and in Redmond's restaurants.

-Redmond Chamber of Commerce Business and Professional Directory, 2008
+Now closed, Watercress Asian Bistro appeared in the Redmond Chamber of Commerce Business and Professional Directory, 2008

 Use these resources to explore local, Redmond businesses.